 In this article we will introduce and explore the place of the Shaktis of Nature in Ayurvedic Healing.
 This will provide a new way of looking at Ayurveda, health, disease, and various types of treatment starting with diet and herbs.

-In the broader sense of the forces of nature, Shakti refers to the unique or primary power that an object or force inherently possesses.
-For example, fire has the power to burn or Dahana Shakti, which has various usages, good or bad from cooking food to burning down a house.
+Shakti refers to the unique or primary power that an object or force inherently possesses.
+For example, fire has the power to burn or Dahana Shakti, which has various usages, from cooking food to burning down a house.
 Water has the complementary power to moisten or Kledana Shakti, which has hydrating and nutritive powers, but can also drown us.

-For healing to occur we need to energize the right healing Shakti as per the condition to counter or balance the disease causing energy, entropy or wrong judgment.
-Mother Nature has many healing Shaktis in the five elements, the powers of the sky and atmosphere, minerals, plants, herbs and foods, as well as in the mountains, rivers and forests.
-Yet everything in nature rightly used has a power or healing, but wrongly used can cause harm, just as in the case of fire.
+For healing to occur we must energize the right healing Shakti to counter or balance the disease causing forces and conditions.
+Mother Nature has many healing Shaktis in the five elements, three doshas (Vata, Pitta, Kapha), the influences of the sky and atmosphere, minerals, plants, herbs and foods, as well as in nature’s Prana.
+Everything in nature rightly used has a power of healing, but wrongly used can cause harm, just as in the case of fire.

 Shaktis in Ayurveda for Body and Mind

 Meditation has its own power or Dhyana Shakti, which arises through the power of concentration or Dharana Shakti.
-These are wakened by steady practice, detachment and turning the mind within in.
-Without these inner Shaktis meditation is just distraction or wishful thinking.
+These are wakened by steady practice, detachment, discernment and turning the mind within in.
+Without these inner Shaktis, meditation cannot be effectively practiced.

 Healing Shakti of the Healer

-Yet the healer must have an inner power of healing to really help others achieve lasting wellbeing.
-This begins with Prana Shakti or vital energy, notably a connection with the inner unitary cosmic Prana.
+Yet the healer must have an inner power of healing of his or her own to really help others.
+This begins with their own Prana Shakti or vital energy, notably their connection with the inner unitary cosmic Prana.
 Prana Shakti is developed through Pranayama and natural living overall.
-It also gives the power or Shakti of therapeutic touch.
+It also gives the power or Shakti of therapeutic touch, Sparshana Shakti.